ismet55555/yojenkins/dev_things/contribution_guide.md

 ## Running and Iterating Changes
-1. Create a branch form the `main` branch
+1. Create a branch from the `main` branch
     - `git pull`
     - `git checkout -b <YOUR BRANCH NAME>`